Sundiata Keita

 Sundiata Keita (Mandinka, Malinke: /[sʊndʒæta keɪta]/; c.
 1217 – c.
 1255, N'Ko spelling: ߛߏ߲߬ߖߘߊ߬ ߞߋߕߊ߬; also known as Manding Diara, Lion of Mali, Sogolon Djata, son of Sogolon, Nare Maghan and Sogo Sogo Simbon Salaba) was a prince and founder of the Mali Empire.
-He was also the great-uncle of the Malian ruler Mansa Musa, who is usually regarded as the wealthiest person of all time, although there are no reliable ways to accurately calculate his wealth.
+He was also the great-uncle of the Malian ruler Mansa Musa, who is regarded as the wealthiest person of all time, although there are no reliable ways to accurately calculate his wealth.

 Written sources augment the Mande oral histories, with the Moroccan traveller Muhammad ibn Battúta (1304–1368) and the Tunisian historian Ibn Khaldun (1332–1406) both having travelled to Mali in the century after Sundiata's death, and providing independent verification of his existence.
 The semi-historical but legendary Epic of Sundiata by the Malinké/Maninka people centers on his life.
 The epic poem is primarily known through oral tradition, transmitted by generations of Maninka griots (djeli or jeliw).
 The Manden Charter issued during his reign is listed by UNESCO as one of an intangible cultural heritage.